NMC, LFP, LTO. What’s the difference? [The Battery Cycle #2 | 2025 RELEASE]

 - higher price

-Particularly the top energy density property, that can moreover be adjusted by increasing the nickel-content* (and unfortunately equally decreasing lifetime expectation), today make NMC cells the chemistry of choice for hi-performance, long-range and hi-end applications.
+Particularly the top energy density property, that can moreover be adjusted by increasing the Nickel-content1 (and unfortunately equally decreasing lifetime expectation), make NMC cells the chemistry of choice for hi-performance, long-range and hi-end applications.

-The major antipole are cathodes made of LiFePO4 (Lithium Iron-Phosphate, LFP) – renowned for being…
+However… the major antipole, or nemesis, are cathodes made of LiFePO4 (Lithium Iron-Phosphate, LFP) – renowned for being…

 - lower energy density than NMC